 Around a third of all the food we buy ends up being thrown away and most of this could have been eaten.
 It's not just peelings, cores and bones, but rather excess food from cooked meals, and food that ends up passing its use by date.

-Did you know?
-If we stopped wasting food which could have been eaten, It would have the same impact on reducing carbon emissions as taking 1 in 5 cars off UK roads.
+If we stopped wasting food which could have been eaten, it would have the same impact on reducing carbon emissions as taking 1 in 5 cars off UK roads.

 Here are a few tips to being a smart shopper: